Nuitka/Nuitka/Developer_Manual.rst

 .. note::

-   Of course it would make sense to compile time detect which module it is that is being imported and then to make it directly.
+   Of course, it would make sense to compile time detect which module it is that is being imported and then to make it directly.
 At this time, we don't have this inter-module optimization yet, mid-term it should become easy to add.